 As amusing as it can seem, and as much as your pooch might seem to appreciate having a mouth crammed full of sweet whipped cream, it can also cause gagging and retching, just like in us.

-In fact, it’s important to recognise just how much discomfort too much dairy can give to your dog, and that’s certainly the case when giving dogs whipped cream.
+It’s important to recognize just how much discomfort too much dairy can give to your dog, and that’s certainly the case when giving dogs whipped cream.

 While it may help them cool down on a hot day, or might seem like a nice way of sharing some dessert, it has to be very infrequently and very small portions – even for the biggest pooches – to avoid complications.